 Arts and crafts for wellbeing

-The repetitive action of learning any kind of art or craft can give you a sense of freedom and disconnect from the everyday.
+The repetitive action of learning can give you a sense of freedom and disconnect from the every day.
 Taking the time to create something you have never done before can be a very satisfying venture.
 Making things for other people is always great, seeing other people enjoying and admiring something you’ve created.
 Here’s a few ways that crafting can boost your mental health.

 The benefits of gardening

 Gardening not only improves physical health, but it can also reduce levels of stress and anxiety and increase confidence.
 Spending time in the open air and in a natural surrounding can be very beneficial.
-Watching even the easiest plants and herbs growing can be rewarding, especially if you get to use them in some way afterwards.
+Watching even the easiest plants and herbs growing can be rewarding, especially if you get to use them later.

 Improving mental health